MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/03-datalandingzones/05-domains.md

 Figure 1: Domain Resource Group

-For each Domain, in a Data Landing Zone, which is onboarded we will  create:
+For each Domain in a Data Landing Zone, we will  create:

 * A Domain Azure Key Vault.
 * A Domain Azure Data Factory for running developed engineering pipelines to transform from RAW to ENRICHED.